Records Management Policy

 5.3 Implementation and governance roles:

-- ensure an awareness of recordkeeping requirements
+- awareness of recordkeeping requirements and advocating good recordkeeping practices within the unit

-- ensure that all staff under their direction comply with UTS recordkeeping policies and procedures
+- recordkeeping is addressed in business processes and procedures and that all staff under their direction comply with UTS recordkeeping policies and procedures

 All staff must:

-- be aware of the UTS records management program and their responsibilities under it
+- be aware of the UTS records management program and their responsibilities

 - contact University Records if they require further information or training.